Javex/pyramid_crud/docs/usage/views.rst

     While you should normally set it, not setting it will invent some hopefully nice-looking strings for the default usage (basically list and edit views).

+description
+    Used on form fields to describe a field more in-depth than a label can.
+    This text may be arbitrarily long.
+It is not displayed on all templates (see :ref:`fieldset_templates`).

 css_class
     A css class which should be set on this element's context.
 Currently this is only used for the list view where the ``th`` element gets this class so